Raxch23/ReadMe-Generator/output/README.md

-# ReadMe-generator
+# Readme Generator

 ## Description
-A ReadME generator that can quickly create a professional README for a new project.
+This permits user(s) to generate a README file promptly

 ## Table of Contents
 - [Installation](#installation)